WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

-## Questions/Answers
+## FAQ

 -

 Q - Can I use a VPN?

-A - You can if you're utilising the madNS Configuration Profile, follow this [guide](#using-vpns)
+A - You can if you're utilising the madNS Configuration Profile, guide is in the Portal app

 -